 And he is to read in it

 To fear Adonoy, his God,

 The king should not only learn the Torah, he should also copy it, have the Torah accompany him on his journey, read it, learn from it, the guard the words of the Torah, and fulfill them.

 We are told in the Decalogue simply not to steal, not to murder, not to adulter, but in the last Commandment we are given a list of what we should not covet of our neighbors.
-Perhaps this means it is difficult to covet the most precious treasure of all, the teachings of the Torah, and our neighbor can share his Torah learning without measure.
+But it is impossible to covet the most precious treasure of all, the teachings of the Torah, and we can share with our neighbor our Torah learning without measure.

 Why should the king read the Torah all the days of his life?

 That his pride not increase over his brothers

 And he does not stray

 From the commandment right or left;

 So that the days of his reign are lengthy